-Experience and expertise in sustainability best practices relevant to the property sector; demonstrable understanding of environmental and social impacts of the business on communities.
+Experience and expertise in sustainability best practice including understanding of climate change and climate related risks and opportunities.
 Good understanding of community and stakeholder engagement, as well as related governance.

 Finance

 Good understanding of accounting standards and trends and proficient at interpreting and analysing financial statements for organisations of similar size and complexity.
 Sound understanding of budgeting, forecasting and drivers of financial performance.
 Ability to evaluate the effectiveness of internal controls.